jbcarruthers/broomstones_bylaws/broomstones_bylaws.md

 such nominations from the floor to be valid a notice by not less than seven members, giving the names of such nominees, must first be filed with the Secretary not later than ten days prior to the date of the annual meeting.
-The Secretary shall mail to each voting member, at least five days before the annual meeting, a copy of any such notice of intention to nominate from the floor.
+The Secretary shall mail or send by electronic transmission a copy of any such notice of intention to nominate from the floor to each voting member, at least five days before the annual meeting,

 # ARTICLE VII Meetings of the Board of Directors

-\(a) Meetings of the Board of Directors may be called at any time by the  President, or by any two of the Board of Directors.
+\(a) Meetings of the Board of Directors may be called at any time by the  President or by any two of the Board of Directors.
 All meetings of the  Board of Directors shall be held at such place as shall be designated in  the call thereof, or (in the case of an adjourned meeting) in the vote  of adjournment of a prior session of such